 Can the information be appropriately protected?

 Can proprietary information be removed from research results, so that results may be freely published?

 If the answer to any of these question is "No," please contact the Dean of Research office.

 If accepting information identified as export-controlled:

-Has a Non-Disclosure Agreement been reviewed with Stanford's Export Control Officer?
+Has a Non-Disclosure Agreement been reviewed with Stanford's Export Control Office?

 Is there any need to share this information with others, including international students or other non-citizens?

-In either case, when dealing with export controls, please contact the University's Export Control Officer.
+In either case, when dealing with export controls, please contact the University's Export Control Office.